stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 17.3: Establish and Maintain an Enterprise Process for Reporting Incidents
+## Safeguard 17.3: Establish and Maintain an Enterprise Process for Reporting Incidents

 **Dependencies:** None